mika-littor/CGM-in-Mice-Analysis/README.md

 that produce plots out of data recorded using CGM of mice.

 You can reach us at [Ben-Zvi Lab](https://www.benzvilab.com/).

-Code created by Mika Littor.
+The code was written by Mika Littor.

 ## Introduction